State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Johnson v.
 West Haven, 8 Conn.
 Workers’ Comp.
 Rev. Op.
 56, 792 CRD-3-88-12 (March 21, 1990), no error, 23 Conn.
 App.
 818 (1990).

-Where evidence below is conflicting, we will not disturb the commissioner’s finding that injuries sustained to police officer were not a result of his own willful and serious misconduct.
+Where evidence below is conflicting, we will not disturb the commissioner’s finding that injuries sustained to police officer were not a result of his own wilful and serious misconduct.
 See also, Johnson, § 31-275(1).

 Daniels v.
 Hartford, 5 Conn.
 Workers’ Comp.
 Rev. Op.
 7, 459 CRD-1-86 (March 23, 1988), no error, 17 Conn.
 App.
 819 (1988)(per curiam), cert. denied, 210 Conn.
 809 (1989).